garyhlai/cortex-wiki/home.md

 Right now the official miner implementation only support Linux.
 However, developers can look into the <a href="https://github.com/CortexFoundation/PoolMiner">source code</a> and port it to their own operating systems.

 ### No support for AMD, only for NVDIA?
+Right now we've only officially tested 1080ti and 2080ti.
+You can mine with titan v and titan rtx but it wouldn't be too cost-effective.
+No support for amd yet but may come later.
+In general we need VRAM above 10.5G.
+The point of the Cuckoo cycle algorithm is to bind the solution time to memory bandwidth, making mining ASIC-resistant to ensure true decentralization.

 ### Hardware needed to run a Cortex full node?
 A 1060 GPU or even a MX150 GPU laptop is enough.
 We currently have some nodes running the full node.
 You can check it out at http://monitor.cortexlabs.ai/table-list